Early birds who go to bed and wake up early often find it easier to excel in education and employment.

-The circadian rhythms of the human body determine whether a person is a night owl or an early bird.
+The body’s circadian rhythms determine whether a person is a night owl or an early bird.
 Night owls are more active and alert at night and sleepier in the early morning.

-For example, a night owl might be most alert and productive between 6 pm and 10 pm.
-They’re more likely to sleep between midnight and 9 am.
+For example, a night owl might be most alert and productive between 6 pm and 10 pm and most likely to sleep between midnight and 9 am.
 By contrast, early birds are more active in the morning.

-A genuine morning person may be most active and alert between 9 am and noon and be ready to sleep by 9 pm.
+A genuine morning person may be most alert between 9 am and noon and be ready to sleep by 9 pm.
 So, it’s feasible for them to wake up at 6 am.